Particular/docs.particular.net/monitoring/metrics/index.md

 ### Storage usage

 Metrics are processed by a Service Control Monitoring instance.
-A monitoring instance only requires RAM, it does not store any metrics on disk except the creation of a log file.
-Metrics data is stored in RAM in aggregated form for a maximum duration of one hour.
-A 100mb process can easily hold metric state for atleast 100 endpoint instances.
+A monitoring instance stores data only in RAM.
+It does not store any data on disk except the creation of a log file.
+Metrics data are stored for at most one hour.
+A 100MB process can easily hold metric state for atleast 100 endpoint instances.

 ### CPU Usage

 The metrics service is only performing simple summing aggregation logic.
-The CPU resources
+CPU usage is fairly low.

 ## Reporting metric data to other places